Stable macOS · Windows · Linux

 • Inline panel (⌘I) + sidebar chat

-• RAG knowledge base (BM25 + vector hybrid search)
+• RAG knowledge base with keyword + vector retrieval

-• Bring your own key — OpenAI, Anthropic, Google, or any compatible endpoint
+• Bring your own key — OpenAI, Anthropic, Google, DeepSeek, Ollama, or compatible endpoints

 OxideSens AI